top of page

 Habitat

-These salamanders can be found in cold, clean freshwater that is flowing, primarily brooks, streams, and springs that are located in either hemlock forests or ravines.
+These salamanders can be found in or near cold, running freshwater, primarily brooks, streams, and springs.

 Behavior